 Eyes: Halo in corner of eyes*, Romantic Eye Palette, Liquid Liner, Lash Food Primer, Volumizing Mascara

 *I love this Morphe brush for using the highlighters, especially in the corner of the eyes – it’s perfect.
-New BC brushes are also coming soon!
 Want to learn more and be kept in the know?
 Join my e-mail list and my Facebook group!

-I also cannot believe the incredible mica-based harmless glitter they were able to achieve at the center of each shadow palette.
+I also cannot believe the incredible mica-based harmless glitter they were able to achieve.
 Finally a safe option!
-I share tutorials and looks with each over in my Facebook Group.
+I share tutorials and looks with each over on Instagram.